andyjjrt/slides/slides/llama3/slide.md

 <div>

 - Mostly follow llama2
-- All models use GQA now [(34B and 70B only in llama2)]{color=gray500}
+- All models use GQA now [(34B and 70B only in llama2)]{color=gray500} => Improve performance.
-- Use attention mask between different document in the same sequence.
+- Use attention mask between different document in the same sequence. => Avoid impact on very long context.
 - 128k volcabulary size = 100k from `tiktoken` + 28k for non-English languages
 - RoPE frequency increased to 500k => support longer context